Bohemian Revolt: Defeat of the revolt

 The Catholic League's army under Johan Tzerclaes, Count of Tilly (which included René Descartes in its ranks as an observer) pacified Upper Austria, while Imperial forces under the Count of Bucquoy pacified Lower Austria.
 The two armies united and moved north into Bohemia.
 Ferdinand II decisively defeated Frederick V at the Battle of White Mountain, near Prague, on 8 November 1620.
 In addition to becoming almost entirely Catholic, Bohemia would remain in Habsburg hands for nearly three hundred years.

-This defeat led to the dissolution of the League of Evangelical Union and the loss of Frederick V's holdings.
-Frederick was outlawed from the Holy Roman Empire, and his territories, the Rhenish Palatinate, were given to Catholic nobles.
+This defeat led to the dissolution of the Protestant Union and the loss of Frederick V's holdings.
+Frederick was placed under the Imperial ban and outlawed from the Holy Roman Empire.
+His territories, the Rhenish Palatinate, were given to Catholic nobles.
 His title of elector of the Palatinate was given to his distant cousin, Duke Maximilian of Bavaria.
 Frederick, now landless, made himself a prominent exile abroad and tried to curry support for his cause in Sweden, the Netherlands, and Denmark.

 This was a serious blow to Protestant ambitions in the region.
 As the rebellion collapsed, the widespread confiscation of property and suppression of the Bohemian nobility ensured the country would return to the Catholic side after more than two centuries of Hussite and other religious dissent.
+In 1624, Emperor Ferdinand II issued a patent that allowed only the Catholic religion in Bohemia.
+The Habsburgs introduced a Counter-Reformation and forcibly converted all Bohemians, even the Utraquist Hussites, back to the Catholic Church.
+In the 1620s, Protestant nobility, burghers, and clergy in Bohemia and Austria were expelled from the Habsburg lands or forced to convert to Catholicism, and their lands were confiscated, while peasants were forced to adopt the religion of their new Catholic masters.
+The elective monarchy was abolished in favour of hereditary succession and the privileges granted by the Letter of Majesty were revoked.

-However while Bohemia was effectively annexed by the Crown, other regions would continue their revolt for several years.
+However while Bohemia was effectively annexed by the crown, other regions would continue their revolt for several years.
 This would have the effect of bringing in elements of the Protestant Union which had suffered a severe blow to their credibility via their refusal to support the Bohemian revolutionaries.
-In addition, the changes in territory meant that previously unaligned powers would find a resurgent Empire on their own borders, a circumstance that Kingdoms like Denmark found untenable.
+In addition, the changes in territory meant that previously unaligned powers would find a resurgent empire on their own borders, a circumstance that kingdoms like Denmark found untenable.